Veteran Medical Transportation

 Get a ride to your medical appointment

-COVO partners with the DAV (Disabled American Vets) program to connect Veterans with transportation to VA-approved medical appointments within the Central Oregon area.
-This includes Bend, Redmond and as-possible to LaPine, Sisters, Culver, Madras and Gilchrist areas.
+If you are a Veteran and need a ride to a VA-approved medical appointment, COVO partners with the DAV (Disabled American Vets) program to get Veterans to their appointment within the Central Oregon area.
+This includes Bend, Redmond, LaPine, Sisters, Culver, Madras and Gilchrist areas.
+Rides are on a space available basis.

 Prineville DAV Van transport is through the Prineville Band Of Brothers, at 541-416-0602.
 If they cannot provide transport, they will refer you back to COVO’s schedulers.